bibekbhatta/RacialEquality/README.md

 Data credit: GABRIEL PREDA  https://www.kaggle.com/datasets/gpreda/bbc-news downloaded by me on 10/Apr/2023.

 The initial data above contained 15643 rows; out of these, I provide herewith a list of titles/descriptions of BBC containing the following words:
 'white'
 'black'
 'asian'

-in the file **BBC_titles_refined.csv** which can be downloaded.
+The list of BBC titles is in file **BBC_titles_refined.csv** above which can be downloaded.
 The end result contains just 148 rows.

 The data is for roughly one year (i.e.Feb 2022 to March 2023)